Introduction

 • Template: Kiosk

-Note: Technical Insight: This template-based kiosk policy utilizes the AssignedAccess CSP to configure single-app kiosk mode.
-When deployed, Intune generates a SyncML payload targeting the OMA-URI:
+This template utilizes the AssignedAccess CSP to configure single-app kiosk mode.
+Intune generates SyncML payload targeting ./Device/Vendor/MSFT/AssignedAccess/Configuration.
+The CSP creates a restricted shell environment with application allowlisting at the kernel level.

 Important: Microsoft's documentation clearly states that "The kiosk profile doesn't load for members in the local admin group."
 Adding kiosk users to the local administrators group defeats the security purpose of kiosk mode and should be avoided in production environments.